Gur814/stripe-terminal-android-bug/README.md

 Here is what I'm seeing on both of my computers:
 ![Screenshot](./screenshot.PNG)

+If I change the version to 1.0.0-rc1, the problem goes away.

 I've tried:
 - File > Invalidating Caches / Restart
 - Deleting .idea and build/ directories and reimporting the project.